GeoscienceAustralia/sira/README.md

     $ cd sifra
     $ python -m unittest discover tests

-or, simply run:

-    $ nosetest

-Prior to running the tests you may need to delete the temporary database.
-Assuming you are in the root project directory:

-    $ cd db
-    $ rm sqlite.db

-:grey_exclamation: NOTE: We need to demonstrate code coverage of the tests.

 ## Todo

 - Restructure of Python code.
 While the simulation has been integrated with